Drive-Trust-Alliance/sedutil/README.md

 ![alt tag](https://avatars0.githubusercontent.com/u/13870012?v=3&s=200)

-This software is Copyright (c) 2014-2024 Bright Plaza Inc. <drivetrust@drivetrust.com>
+This software is © 2014 Bright Plaza Inc. <drivetrust@drivetrust.com>

 This file is part of sedutil.